Ishani-b-tech/cafe_sales/README.md

 Some records had missing values in the Item column.
 Instead of marking them as "Not Specified/ERROR/empty cell", logical recovery was performed using Price Per Unit.

 Problem Identified:
--Some rows had missing Item names.
-However, Price Per Unit values were available -Some items have a consistent unit price, allowing identification.
+- Some rows had missing Item names.
+However, Price Per Unit values were available
+- Some items have a consistent unit price, allowing identification.

 Action Taken:
--Analyzed known item prices.
+- Analyzed known item prices.
--Matched Price Per Unit values with known item prices.
+- Matched Price Per Unit values with known item prices.
--Filled in missing Item names based on matching unit prices.
+- Filled in missing Item names based on matching unit prices.

 Missing Item values were logically recovered instead of being replaced with generic labels, improving dataset accuracy and usability.